 The case of the T5 agreement: a quasi-realization of a relational contract?

-At the genesis of the T5 project, the £4.2bn (2005 prices) expansion of Heathrow Airport was an experiment to emulate Japanese-style partnerships in large engineering projects, traceable to the internationally influential Rethinking Construction, the study commissioned by the UK government and coordinated by Sir John Egan (1998), CEO of BAA at the time and a former auto-manufacturing executive.
+At the genesis of the T5 project, the £4.2bn (2005 prices) expansion of Heathrow Airport was an experiment to emulate Japanese-style partnerships in large engineering projects, traceable to the internationally influential Rethinking Construction, the study commissioned by the UK government and coordinated by Sir John Egan, CEO of BAA at the time and a former auto-manufacturing executive.
 It exhorted clients to replace competitive tendering of the suppliers with long-term partnerships, sustained through trust, performance measurement and incentives for continuous improvement.
 The recommendations built upon studies about collaborative relationships between Toyota and its suppliers.
-These argued mutual trust was an outcome of the reliability demonstrated over repeated market interactions and of the shared knowledge that the parties need one another (e.g., Womack et al. 1990).
+These argued mutual trust was an outcome of the reliability demonstrated over repeated market interactions and of the shared knowledge that the parties need one another (Womack et al. 1990).
 The recommendations were also influenced by studies on Western corporations such as Chrysler suggesting these practices were transferable and not culture-bound (Liker et al. 1996).

 This section of the chapter builds on in-depth fieldwork conducted between 2004 and 2007, funded by a research council – see Gil (2009) for details.
 Our analysis focuses on a salient proposition tested in the T5 project – that the T5 agreement could enable cooperative behavior between BAA and the first-tier suppliers (architectural practices, engineering consultants, contractors, and manufacturers).
 The contract was putatively framed as relational by BAA, and assumed as such in recent discussions (Gil 2009).
 After submitting the outline planning application in 1993, BAA was granted planning consent in 2001.
 Schematic design and implementation (i.e., detailed design, manufacturing, construction) started right after, and T5 opened in March 2008.
 This accomplished the first milestone of a broader capital programme for Heathrow airport, which included opening a second satellite in T5 around 2012, and replacing the terminals 1 and 2 with a new terminal around 2015.